jiajiezhang7/osmAG-from-cad/osmAG_doc/osmAG_standards_25.6.md

 ## Indoor osmAG Map Standard
-This is a draft by Jiajie Zhang.
-Some details still need to be discussed and approved by Prof. Schwertfeger.
+This is a draft by Jiajie Zhang, approved by Prof. Schwertfeger after discussion on 2025.2.24, add more rules by discussion with Prof. on 2025.5.14(see update_25-5-14).

 This document outlines the specifications for the **osmAG (OpenStreetMap Area Graph)** map format, which is specifically designed for mobile robotics applications.
 The osmAG format is built upon and extends the **OpenStreetMap (OSM) XML** format to incorporate hierarchical structures, semantic information, and topometric data.